defi-wonderland/ai-rules/README.md

 7.  **Commit and Push**:
     -   Add the changes in [`packages/core/src/internal/templates/cursor/index.ts`](packages/core/src/internal/templates/cursor/index.ts) and any newly generated/updated rule files to your commit.

-If you still need help feel free to message the Offchain Team!
+If you still need help, feel free to message the Offchain Team!

 ## Release Process

-When preparing a new release of the package the version number must be manually updated.
+When preparing a new release of the package, the version number must be manually updated.
 This is because the current publishing workflow (`.github/workflows/publish.yml`) publishes the version as it exists in the `package.json` files.

 To release a new version: